jiayiwen23/jiayiwen23/README.md

 - 👋 Hi, I’m @jiayiwen23
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning computer science in Northeastern University Vancouver.
+- 🌱 I’m a new graduate from Northeastern University Vancouver, with a master's degree in Computer Science.
-- 💞️ I’m looking for SDE intern/coop.
+- 💞️ I’m looking for SDE intern/ng position.
-- 📫 How to reach me ...
+- 📫 Let's connect on LinkedIn [...](https://www.linkedin.com/in/jiayi-wen-northeastern/)

 <!---
 jiayiwen23/jiayiwen23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.